Popup-Meeting-Rooms-Project/Backend/README.md

 ### Requirements

-**Node.js** xx.x.x or newer is required.
+**Node.js** 10.16.0 or newer is required.
 Latest LTS is recommended.

 ### Enviroment variables